jksprattler/jennas-runbooks/AWS/aws-tf-hybrid-dns.md

 systemctl restart named
 systemctl status named
 ```
-Using dig or nslookup, test that your local DNS server is resolving the AWS Route 53 private zone for `aws.microgreens4life.org` now that you've applied the Route 53 endpoint IP addresses into the Bind server's named.conf file.
+Using dig or nslookup, test that your local DNS server is resolving the AWS Route 53 private zone/domain for `aws.microgreens4life.org` now that you've applied the Route 53 endpoint IP addresses into the Bind server's named.conf file.
 You should see it resolve to the 10.10.x.x private IP space of the us-east-1 AWS VPC where the Route 53 inbound endpoints are hosted.
 For example:
 ```scss
 sh-4.2$ dig web.aws.microgreens4life.org @127.0.0.1 +short
 10.10.0.172